 The first 12 seasons of the EHL have been a staggering success.
 However, it doesn’t stop here.
-For the 2019/20 season, the competition becomes #EquallyAmazing with the introduction of EHL Women to run in tandem with EHL Men with eight of Europe’s best women’s club teams battling it out at Easter with an equal broadcast showcase, equal prize money and the same elite level of promotion.
+The competition is set to become #EquallyAmazing with the introduction of EHL Women to run in tandem with EHL Men with eight of Europe’s best women’s club teams battling it out at Easter with an equal broadcast showcase, equal prize money and the same elite level of promotion.

 Euro Hockey League is more than top hockey and excellent media coverage – it is the best way hockey has ever been presented.

 The European Hockey Federation (EHF) is the governing body of the sport of hockey in Europe and is composed of the National Associations of European nations that govern hockey in their countries.
 The EHF exists within the framework of the International Hockey Federation (FIH) and as such, its objective is to promote, control, defend and develop hockey at all levels (indoor & outdoor, men & women, senior & junior) throughout the continent of Europe.